ANARCHITECT for Cosentino

-A public installation with natural light and materiality in focus, 'Context Reflections' created by ANARCHITECT in collaboration with surface material brand Cosentino will be staged at the heart of Dubai Design District (d3) for the duration of Dubai Design Week 2021.
+A public installation with natural light and materiality in focus, 'Context Reflections' created by ANARCHITECT in collaboration with surface material brand Cosentino was staged at the heart of Dubai Design District (d3) for the duration of Dubai Design Week 2021.

-Built using the first carbon neutral surface collection from Cosentino, a permeable installation will invite visitors to pause and discover the intriguing play of penetrated light created via a naturally occurring optical phenomenon.
+Built using the first carbon neutral surface collection from Cosentino, a permeable installation invited visitors to pause and discover the intriguing play of penetrated light created via a naturally occurring optical phenomenon.

-A break away from the digital world, the structure serves as a full-scale analogue tool that uses the fundamental laws of optics and natural light phenomena to draw attention and active focus.
-The moving images conjured on the inside wall is an inverted ‘live’ reflection of the surroundings immediately outside of the pavilion, suggestively asking visitors to observe with attention and reflect on the context that surrounds them; and the constantly changing environment.
+A break away from the digital world, the structure served as a full-scale analogue tool that uses the fundamental laws of optics and natural light phenomena to draw attention and active focus.
+The moving images conjured on the inside wall are an inverted ‘live’ reflection of the surroundings immediately outside of the pavilion, suggestively asking visitors to observe with attention and reflect on the context that surrounds them and the constantly changing environment.

-Designed with minimal material wastage and constructed to be demountable, 'Context Reflections' holds on to the principles of simplicity and is a deflection to the overbearing amount of information and technology.
+Designed with minimal material wastage and constructed to be demountable, 'Context Reflections' holds on to the principles of simplicity and is a deflection from the overbearing amount of information and technology.